|The Marsh Test

 The artists’ book was made in an edition of 25 during the residency and is based on The Marsh Test, a physical test to detect the presence of arsenic in the human body.
 The book is in the format of an old-fashioned folio, bound in blue buckram and containing a series of letters ‘discovered’ by a pathologist, Dr Lamson, in 1925.

 Joseph Bonaventure Orfila, a celebrity chemist, author and lecturer appeared for the defence and argued that as the Marsh Test had never been used in court, the prosecution had no reason to refer to it.
 The court challenged Orfila to perform the test and he complied.
-Unfortunately for Marie, Orfila found arsenic present in Henri’s stomach, liver, thorax, heart and brain.
+Unfortunately for Marie, Orfila found arsenic present in Charles’s stomach, liver, thorax, heart and brain.

 The letters in this artist’s book folio appear to have been written by Marie Lafarge to her mother, and make reference to the Marsh Test.
-The folio also includes two fictitious print outs of photographs of Henri and Marie and two actual diagrams of the Marsh Test, one etching which shows the original format of the test and one print which shows the enlarged flour particles.
+The folio also includes two fictitious print outs of photographs of Charles and Marie and two actual diagrams of the Marsh Test, one etching which shows the original format of the test and one print which shows the enlarged flour particles.
 The factual version of the events (as given above) is included at the end of the book, inserted behind the image of the blue ink-bottle attached to the inside back cover.

 The Arsenic Act of 1851 made it impossible to purchase arsenic without the buyer being known to the supplying chemist.
 The act also, more importantly insisted that arsenical compounds should be coloured from that date with soot or half an ounce of blue indigo per pound of arsenic.
 This meant that arsenic powder could no longer be ‘confused’ with flour or sugar, as many poisoners had previously argued in their defence.